chrisgrieser/nvim-various-textobjs/README.md

 	-- lines to seek forwards for "big" textobjs (mostly linewise textobjs) lookForwardBig = 15,

-	-- use suggested keymaps (see README)
-	useDefaultKeymaps = false,
+	-- use suggested keymaps (see overview tab in README) useDefaultKeymaps = false,

 	-- disable some default keymaps, e.g. { "ai", "ii" }